Paddy Ambrose

-When Rovers won the title in 1953–54, their first title for fifteen years, Paddy scored 13 goals.
-Paddy won a League medal with Shamrock Rovers four times, in 1953–54, 1956–57, 1958–59 and 1963–64.
+When Rovers won the title in 1953–54, their first title for fifteen years, Ambrose scored 13 goals.
+He won a League medal with Shamrock Rovers four times, in 1953–54, 1956–57, 1958–59 and 1963–64.

 He played in six FAI Cup finals plus one replay and won four winner's medals in the following years, 1955, 1956, 1962 and 1964.
-Paddy made 6 appearances in European competition for Rovers.
+He made six appearances in European competition for Rovers.

 The man who became famous for wearing the green and white hooped number nine shirt was capped by Ireland five times, scoring once, also earning two B caps and one amateur international cap for the Republic of Ireland national football team.

-Paddy shared a testimonial with Gerry Mackey in May 1959.
+Ambrose shared a testimonial with Gerry Mackey in May 1959.

-The great service of Paddy Ambrose to Rovers was marked by the presentation of a gold medal by the directors.
+The great service of Ambrose to Rovers was marked by the presentation of a gold medal by the directors.
 This was a medal which was presented to any Rovers player who had 15 consecutive years service to the club.